-Assess the effectiveness of reference resources and services, develop, and implement a plan for redesign to better meet the needs of the campus community

-Use quantitative and qualitative analysis of current reference desk service and personalized reference service to determine the effectiveness and feasibility of our current approach.
+Assess the effectiveness of reference resources and services; develop and implement a plan for the redesign of these services to better meet the needs of the campus community Use quantitative and qualitative analysis of current reference desk service and personalized reference service to determine the effectiveness and feasibility of our current approach.
 Identify and incorporate new technologies in the provision of reference and instruction services, to include Instant Messaging/Chat reference, 24/7 reference, roving reference, and other technologies.
 Develop and implement a long term plan for the redesign of existing approaches to reference services.